 It was a Holly Jolly Christmas except the snowy roads.

-Exhausted, as the sun set and the air grew chillier.
-We loaded everything into the car and made our way into Brooklyn where my family lived.
-We cranked up the heat and the volume on the radio and began our drive.
+As a matter of fact, we cranked up the heat and the volume on the radio and began our drive.
 While laughing and singing out loud.
 Somehow we missed the various dashboard alerts.
 That warned us was running out of gasoline.
-As our car put-putted to a stop we coasted to the side of the road near eastern parkway heading towards Flatbush Avenue.
+As a result our car put-putted to a stop, we coasted to the side of the road near eastern parkway heading towards Flatbush Avenue.
 Thankfully, a gasoline station was within sight.

 Jovial Christmas time everywhere people laughing and kids playing.

 Oblivious to our surroundings we pulled out hoodies over our heads.
 Stuffed our hands in our pockets and trudged into the wind towards the neon signs of the gasoline station.
 When we finally arrived, I started pumping gasoline while Devon went inside to get a cup of hot chocolate.
 Cold weather must make gas pump slower, because it seemed to take forever to fill up the tank.
 It’s a cold day in Brooklyn.

 What a beautiful Christmas in New York City it was going to be.

 Looked like Devon struggling with two cups of hot chocolate at the gas-station door.
 So I stopped pumping and ran over to help him.
 I swore I heard someone call my name.
 I spun around towards the sound, and was immediately redirected back to where the car was parked.
 As if it was a horrible dream.
 We watched a stranger hop into the driver’s seat of my car.
 Start the engine and drive off into the night.

 Christmas excitement is in the air everywhere.